 Courses Recently Taught

 Each section of these first-year seminars approaches the study of literature through the exploration of a single theme in texts drawn from a variety of literary genres (such as tragedy, comedy, lyric poetry, epic, novel, short story, film and autobiography) and historical periods.
 Classes are small, offering intensive discussion and close attention to each student's writing.
 Students in each section are asked to work intensively on composition as part of a rigorous introduction to reading, thinking, speaking and writing about literary texts.
-During the semester, instructors will assign frequent essays and may also require oral presentations, quizzes, examinations and research projects.
+During the semester, instructors assign frequent essays and may also require oral presentations, quizzes, examinations and research projects.
 This course is not open to juniors and seniors without permission of the department chair.
 Offered every year.

-From basic techniques of critical analysis to far-reaching questions about language, literature, culture and aesthetics, this course will introduce students to many of the fundamental issues, methods and skills of the English major.
-Topics will range from the pragmatic (e.g., how do you scan a poem? what is free indirect discourse? how do you use the MLA bibliography, OED, JSTOR?) to the theoretical (how does a genre evolve in response to different historical conditions? what is the nature of canons and canonicity? why are questions of race, class, gender and sexuality so important to literary and cultural analysis?).
-Students will be given many hands-on opportunities to practice new skills and analytic techniques and to explore a range of critical and theoretical paradigms, approaches which should serve them well throughout their careers as English majors.
-Our discussions will focus on representative texts taken from three genres: drama (Shakespeare's "The Tempest"), the novel (Shelley's "Frankenstein", Woolf's "Mrs. Dalloway"), and lyric poetry (a variety of poems representing four centuries and several traditions).
-This counts toward the methods requirement for the major (or, for the classes of 2023 and earlier, the approaches to literary study requirement).
-Open only to first-year and sophomore students and is strongly recommended for anyone contemplating an English major.
+From basic techniques of critical analysis to far-reaching questions about language, literature, culture and aesthetics, this course introduces students to many of the fundamental issues, methods and skills of the English major.
+Topics range from the pragmatic (e.g., how do you scan a poem?
+What is free indirect discourse?
+How do you use the M-LA bibliography, OED, JSTOR?) to the theoretical (How does a genre evolve in response to different historical conditions?
+What is the nature of canons and canonicity?
+Why are questions of race, class, gender and sexuality so important to literary and cultural analysis?).
+Students are given many hands-on opportunities to practice new skills and analytic techniques and to explore a range of critical and theoretical paradigms, approaches which should serve them well throughout their careers as English majors.
+Our discussions focus on representative texts taken from three genres: drama (Shakespeare's "The Tempest"), the novel (Shelley's "Frankenstein"; Woolf's "Mrs. Dalloway") and lyric poetry (a variety of poems representing four centuries and several traditions).
+This counts toward the methods requirement for the major.
 Prerequisite: ENGL 103 or 104.
+Open only to first-year and sophomore students.
+Strongly recommended for anyone contemplating an English major.

 Race, class, gender, religion: These categories can be the basis of identity politics that divide as much as they unite.
-This course will consider the significance in American literary texts of friendships that transgress these categorical divisions.
-We will contemplate what makes such transgression possible in individual instances, and why these instances are so exceptional.
-We will expand the discussion to explore the tension between the individual and the community in the formation of identity.
-Texts are likely to include: Mark Twain's "Huckleberry Finn", Ernest Hemingway's "The Sun Also Rises", Toni Morrison's "Sula", Langston Hughes' and Zora Neale Hurston's play "Mule Bone", Toni Morrison's short story "Recitatif" and others.
+This course considers the significance in American literary texts of friendships that transgress these categorical divisions.
+We contemplate what makes such transgression possible in individual instances, and why these instances are so exceptional.
+We expand the discussion to explore the tension between the individual and the community in the formation of identity.
+Texts are likely to include Mark Twain's "Huckleberry Finn," Ernest Hemingway's "The Sun Also Rises," Toni Morrison's "Sula," Langston Hughes' and Zora Neale Hurston's play "Mule Bone," Toni Morrison's short story "Recitatif" and others.
 This counts toward the post-1900 and diversity requirements for the major.
+Prerequisite: ENGL 103 or 104.
 Open only to first-year and sophomore students.
-Prerequisite: ENGL 103 or 104.

 In Zora Neale Hurston's novel "Their Eyes Were Watching God," Nanny observes that African American women are "de mule uh de world."
 Her response to this situation is to marry her granddaughter to a man whose wealth might take Janie off her feet.
 Janie, in contrast, wants a man whose charm will sweep her off her feet.
 To what extent do historical circumstances, expressed in this case as generational differences, shape the meaning of marriage for African American women?
 What other kinds of hopes are invested in the institution of marriage in African American women's writing (and lives)?
 When might marriage cease to be regarded as a viable avenue for expanding African American women's opportunities?
 How do African American authors negotiate the loaded issue of African American female sexuality both within and outside of marriage?
 What circumstances could make death an African American mother's greatest gift, as in Toni Morrison's novel "Sula," for example?
-What circumstances could make abandonment a generous gesture, as in Harriet Jacobs' "Incidents in the Life of a Slave Girl?"
-These are just a handful of the questions that will stimulate our discussion over the course of the semester.
-This counts toward the diversity and post-1900 requirements for the major (even though the texts in this course do span from 1861 to 1991).
-Prerequisite: junior standing, or ENGL 210-291 or permission of instructor.
+What circumstances could make abandonment a generous gesture, as in Harriet Jacobs' "Incidents in the Life of a Slave Girl"?
+These are just a handful of the questions that stimulate our discussion over the course of the semester.
+This counts toward the diversity and post-1900 requirements for the major (even though the texts in this course span from 1861 to 1991).
+Prerequisite: ENGL 210-291 or junior standing.